Alma College: Where Plaid Works

 All members of the Alma family—faculty, students, staff, and trustees—are committed to creating an institution of quality centered on the growth and development of undergraduate students.
 Here is Alma’s most important distinction: a superb faculty dedicated to mentoring students.
 Students’ years at Alma are times of high achievement, times when they rethink their limits and refashion their beliefs in ways that last a lifetime.

 Alma College’s teacher preparation program is fully approved by the Michigan Department of Education and is accredited by the Teacher Education Accreditation Council (TEAC).
+Alma offers programs in elementary, secondary, and special education, plus coursework in early childhood education and educational studies.

 First-year science and mathematics students have the extraordinary opportunity to engage in research before they even step foot on campus.
 Prior to their freshman year, selected students are invited to begin their academic journey through the ASPIRE summer research opportunity alongside Alma faculty and other students.
 Amazing undergraduate research opportunities continue throughout their academic careers.